gabrielfioravante/mitsubot/README.md

 # Mitsubot
 A basic Discord bot that plays random audios every N minutes.
 It reads audio files from the `audio` folder and then plays them randomly.
 The bot is shipped with only 3 audios by default, but you can add more by simply pasting audio files on the `audio` folder.
+By default, it plays every 20 minutes.

 ## Built with
 - [Discord.py](https://discordpy.readthedocs.io/en/stable/)